kaylynn234/domenicquirl.github.io/content/blog/parsing-basics/index.md

             op.infix_binding_power() { // <- NEW!

             if left_binding_power < binding_power {
-                // previous operator has higher binding power then new one
+                // previous operator has higher binding power than new one
                 // --> end of expression
                 break;
             }